-It may have taken 6 months of Yahoo Auctions searching and some panicked last-minute bidding, but it was worth it – an N1 never disappoints it would seem!
+It may have taken 6 months of Yahoo Auctions searching and some panicked last-minute bidding, but it was worth it – an N1 ECU never disappoints!

-Having felt the gains attributed to the N1 ECU in the Cappuccino, I was keen to replicate them in the Jimny with it’s own plug-and-play upgrade.
-It took a lot of Googling to find the correct part number for my particular model/transmission and, because of the age of the car, even longer for one to appear on Yahoo Auctions.
+Having felt the gains attributed to the N1 ECU in the Cappuccino I was keen to replicate them in the Jimny with it’s own plug-and-play upgrade.
+It took a lot of Googling to find the correct part number for my particular model and transmission and, because of the age of the car, even longer for one to appear on Yahoo Auctions Japan.
 When it arrived the warning stickers were as promising as I remembered…

 … though the installation was a little more tricky than removing the glovebox in the Cappuccino.
-In the Jimny’s case, the ECU sits underneath the windscreen washer fluid bottle(!) inside a cowl which I assume helps to direct some air over the ECU (and no doubt protects it from careless windscreen washer fluid splashes too).
-Switch over to cooler spark plugs at the same time – in my case from Denso IXU22 to IXU24 – and you’re good to go!
+In the Jimny’s case the ECU sits underneath the windscreen washer fluid bottle(!) inside a cowl which I assume helps to direct some air over the ECU (and no doubt protects it from careless windscreen washer fluid splashes too).
+Plug it in, switch over to cooler spark plugs at the same time – in my case from Denso IXU22 to IXU24 – and you’re good to go!